-Scan the ssh man page in your system, get an overall idea of the information usually available in Unix/Linux man pages.
+Skim-read the ssh man page in your system, and get an overall idea of the information usually available in Unix/Linux man pages.
+Tell an ssh feature that you consider that is very powerful and which you had not heard yet from.